ipekserttas99/ipekserttas99/README.md

 ### 🧬 Some interesting facts about me! 🧬

   - I paint canvas using acrylic and watercolor.
-And I just started digital drawing! 🎨
+Plus I love digital drawing! 🎨

   - While Coding, Listening Music and developing useful code. ⭐️